Working with people with physical or intellectual disabilities in an approved agency:

 For the 2021-2022 year, sophomores can work with environmental organizations, non-profits focused on environmental justice and care of our common home.

 Hours & Deadlines

 Sophomores must complete 15 hours of service between May 1, 2021, and March 31, 2022.
 Half of those hours, i.e., 7.5 hours, are to be turned in by December 1, 2021.
-All of these hours must be completed at an approved agency: an environmental organization, or one that serves the elderly or the physically/mentally challenged.
+All of these hours must be completed at an approved agency: an environmental organization, or one that serves seniors or people with physical or intellectual disabilities.
 Students who neglect to complete and submit half of their service requirement on time in December will earn a JUG.
-Those who fail to meet this requirement will receive a Saturday JUG and may be placed on probation.
+Students who do not complete the entire service requirement by the Spring deadline will receive a Saturday JUG and may be placed on probation.

 CSP hours must be verified before they will be approved.
 This verification can take place electronically or via a CSP time card.

 Electronic Verification will be accepted if the agency is on the CSP approved list of agencies or if the supervisor has a .org, .gov, or .edu e-mail address (e.g., firstname.lastname@example.org, email@example.com, or firstname.lastname@example.org).
 Please do the following: